ltorresfdz/plotly-challenge/README.md

 Please be advised that when working on the bonus.js file to develop the gauge chart, I had difficulty to generate correctly the app.js functions to generate table and chart.
 It seems that calling the function OptionChanged in both "app.js" and "bonus.js" files, causes a conflict.
 So I included the function to generate the gauge chart in the app.js file and bonus.js file is no longer required in the html file.

 It was very interesting doing research for the gauge chart code, since it relates to making a pie chart.
 I have referenced the source for this in the app.js file.

+Here is the link for the deployed app in GitHub: https://ltorresfdz.github.io/plotly-challenge/

-Here is a print screen of the web page using information from Test Subject ID.
-974; individual with ZERO washing frequency number, and huge amount of bacteria!
+A print screen of the web page using information from Test Subject ID.
+974; individual with ZERO washing frequency number, and huge amount of bacterias and probably no hygene habits!

 ![alt text][pic]